Stuart Margolin

-Stuart Margolin (January 31, 1940 – December 12, 2022) was an American actor, director, and screenwriter of film and television.
-He was known for playing con artist Evelyn "Angel" Martin on the 1970s television series The Rockford Files, winning two Emmy Awards for Outstanding Supporting Actor in a Drama Series.
+Stuart Margolin (January 31, 1940 – December 12, 2022) was an American actor, director, and screenwriter.
+He was known for playing Evelyn "Angel" Martin on the 1970s television series The Rockford Files, winning two Emmy Awards for Outstanding Supporting Actor in a Drama Series.
 He received an additional two Emmy nominations for his directing work, and was also a Directors Guild of America Award winner.